Dubhaltach Mac Fhirbhisigh: Emergence in 1643

 The first certain date that can be associated with Dubhaltach is 5 May 1643, when he was situated at Ballymacegan translating the ancient glossary Duil Laithne ("the book of Latin").
-In that year he transcribed from an old Mac Aodhagan manuscript what is now known as the Fragmentary Annals of Ireland.
-According to a Latin note prefixed to the manuscript, it was made for Rev. Dr. John Lynch, then Archdeacon of Tuam.
+In that year he transcribed from an old Mac Aodhagan manuscript what is now known as the Fragmentary Annals of Ireland; according to a Latin note prefixed to the manuscript, it was made for Rev. Dr. John Lynch, then Archdeacon of Tuam.

 It may also have been in 1643 that he transcribed Beatha Neimheadh Deidheanach (a legal tract) and the Chronicon Scotorum.
 Both of these may have been further copies made by Mac Fhirbhisigh at the behest of John Lynch.

 Seanchas Síl Ír

-At some point between 1643 and early 1645, Dubhaltach moved to the town of Galway, where in April 1645 he completed a transcription of the seventy-page historical-genealogical compilation called Seanchas Síl Ír.
+At some point between 1643 and early 1645, Dubhaltach moved to the town of Galway.
+In April 1645 he completed a transcription of the seventy-page historical-genealogical compilation called Seanchas Síl Ír.
 His source can be shown to be the late 14th-century manuscript called The Book of Uí Mhaine (also known as the Book of Ó Dubhagáin).
 Dubhaltach's very faithful transcript is especially valuable as four of the original fourteen folios have since been lost.

 Work for the Poor Clares

-On 8 December 1647, Dubhaltach noted that he had completed the translation – from English into Irish – of part of one book and all of a second concerning the Rule of St. Clare, and related matters.
+On 8 December 1647, Dubhaltach noted that he had completed the translation - from English into Irish - of part of one book and all of a second concerning the Rule of St. Clare, and related matters.
 This translation was commissioned by Mother Mary Bonaventure Browne, Abbess of the Order of the Poor Clares in Galway.
 The initial section had been copied by Brother Mícheál Ó Cléirigh in 1636, and it was left to Mac Fhirbhisigh to complete it.
 He states in a note that his place of writing was the "College of Galway", most probably the college-house of the Collegiate Church of St. Nicholas, Galway.
 The college house was demolished in 1836, though the church itself is still in regular use.
 The Poor Clares are now based on Nun's Island in Galway city centre.